Friday, February 26, 2016

 5 thing Friday - Bunny head, FitBit goals, cross stitchin', date night, Bubbie

 Some days I hit well over my 12K steps goal on the FitBit!
 But just as often, I don't.
 I am trying to hit that mark every day, but sometimes my activity is more stationary.
-Still, moving more than I was last year!
+Still, I'm moving more than I was last year.
 Also, an added benefit of the FB is that I actually AM walking more, strengthening my left leg.
 I've noticed that stairs are not the challenge they were just a few months ago.
 It helps that I have a fairly active job.

 I had fun making this cross stitch design for a friend at work.
 I found the frame at Michael's for half off, bought some turquoise thread for the wording, and used some varigated pink thread I had in my stash for the heart.
 I estimate it took me a couple of hours total, and cost less than $12.
 One of my goals for the year was to stitch (and create) more, so yay!
-Plus, it made a sweet Valentine's/Going to Another shift sussie.
+Plus, it made a sweet Valentine's/Going to Another shift sussie for a co-worker.

 Date night at Whole Foods.

 This time around, Hubby took care of the pizza, I did the beer.
 We had a delightful IPA and a grilled chicken/artichoke heart/olive combo.
-He also picked out some fruit tarts, and I had a Skip Bo game handy...
+He also picked out some fruit tarts, and I had a Skip Bo game handy.
 We sat on the balcony, admiring the traffic and sunset.
 I hung over the railing and yelled at someone's kid to get out of the street.

 Can't take me anywhere.